alanchenyx/seo-index/README.md

 ## seo-index
-A tool to bulk checking a website is indexed by google or not
+A prototype to bulk checking a website is indexed by google or not